mobilecoinfoundation/sgx/untrusted/urts/README.md

 ## Features

-When the `sim` feature is present the SGX software simulation libraries will be linked in.
-When the `sim` feature is absent the hardware SGX libraries will be linked in.
-The `sim` feature is present by default.
+When no features are present the SGX software simulation libraries will be linked in.
+When the `hw` feature is present the hardware SGX libraries will be linked in.

 ## References